Research

 Children’s Institute | https://www.childrensinstitute.net/

-Since August 2025, I have served as a Graduate Research Associate at Children’s Institute, where I lead and support multiple applied research and evaluation projects focused on early childhood social emotional development and school based prevention.
-I serve as Graduate Coordinator for the Primary Project Pre K Study, a multi site randomized trial and optimization study of play based, school embedded interventions for young children exhibiting early behavioral and emotional risk, while also contributing to additional intervention and follow up studies within the institute’s early childhood portfolio.
+Since August 2025, I have served as a Research Associate at Children’s Institute, where I lead and support multiple applied research and evaluation projects focused on early childhood social emotional development and school based prevention.
+I serve as the Primary Research Coordinator for the Primary Project Pre-K Study, a multi-site randomized trial and optimization study of play based, school embedded interventions for young children exhibiting early behavioral and emotional risk, while also contributing to additional intervention and follow up studies within the institute’s early childhood portfolio.
 Across projects, I oversee research operations spanning multiple school districts, including site coordination, study timelines, data sharing agreements, staff supervision, and data management, and contribute to analytic planning, fidelity monitoring, and the development of manuscripts, protocols, and funder facing materials.

 University of Rochester | The Rochester Center for Research on Children and Families